Spend a week soaking in Paris's highlights.

 Macaroons require a few steps and tricks to make perfectly.
 This class shows you the techniques and gives you the practice need to feel confident making these in your own kitchen.
 Learn about Italian meringue, adding color the right way, the macaronade, and making tasty fillings between two shells.

 After making your macaroons, enjoy them with tea.

 Day 5: Versailles

 Guided tour to the Palace of Versailles and Skip-the-Line Entrance

-A stone’s throw from Paris, Versailles is perhaps the greatest symbols of France’s monarchy.
+A stone’s throw from Paris, Versailles is perhaps the greatest symbol of France’s monarchy.
 It is a lavish, extravagant place.
 Leave your Paris accommodation at 8 a.m. for a minibus journey to Versailles; arrival scheduled for around 9 a.m.
 The number of participants is limited to a maximum of eight to allow you to enjoy a tailor-made excursion with your driver-guide.

 The Palace of Versailles was the official residence of the Kings of France Louis XIV, Louis XV and Louis XVI and their courts from 1682 to 1789.

 The Palace of Versailles has more than 700 rooms and stretches for over 721,000 square feet.
 Marvel at the palace’s most beautiful rooms: the King’s Grand Apartments, the Queen’s Grand Apartments, mirroring those of the king, which include the Coronation Room and the Queen’s Bedroom, once occupied by Marie Antoinette, among others.
 Also, admire the exceptional Hall of Mirrors, by the famous architect Jules Hardouin-Mansart.
 It is lit by 17 windows and some 350 mirrors.
 It overlooks the palace’s gardens, the second part of your visit.